 I’ll admit that now that my children are now teens, I don’t read many children’s books.
 But when this one came across my desk, I knew I had to share it!
 “The Woman Who Loved Shoeboxes: Thinking Inside the Box” by Peg Stormy Bradley is a beautiful tale about a woman who provides for many children every year at Christmas through the Samaritan’s Purse organization’s “Operation Christmas Child.”
 This book teaches children (and their parents) about how a little gift can go a long way to encourage children who have nothing.

-I’d love to hear some of your favorite books you’ve read this year, and why, in the comments below.
+I’d love to hear some of your favorite books you’ve read this year, which ones were life changing books, and the best books about living life to the fullest.
+Then, share why in the comments below.
 And can I just share a little secret?
 As an author, I can tell you, authors have enough pens, highlighters, and notepads.
 The best gift for an author is an honest review on Amazon, Goodreads, or any other book retailer.